-Many knees I see are unstable, not because of one single issue, but because of a number of combined degenerative knee situations.
 Patella instability is one of the more common problems we see.
+Many knees we see are unstable, not because of one single issue, but because of a number of combined degenerative knee situations.

 Your knee cap or patella is held in place by tendons that allow it to move and slide within the trochlear groove and the base of the thigh bone.
 The patella moves as you bend your knee and straighten your knee.
 Your knee problems may have began with a kneecap sliding outside its groove or it may have begun with a knee impact injury that pushed your patella out of its groove.
 This can be the result of an obvious and traumatic impact injury or degenerative wear and tear to the quadriceps tendon and the medial patellofemoral ligament (MPFL), patellomeniscal ligament, patellotibial ligament, and retinaculum, the major connective tissue that hold the knee cap in place.
 In degenerative conditions and post-traumatic injury pain, functional issues, and eventually osteoarthritis will develop.
 The knee cap or patella dislocations is a common injury mostly seen in younger athletes, especially in the female adolescent athlete.
 It is also an injury that can often reoccur and why surgery may be recommended.